 If you are an independent student, or ‘free-mover’, we do not need to have any contact with your previous university.
 You should contact us yourself to let us know that you are going to study at Lund University.
 We ask you to apply for learning support when you apply to Lund University.

 To be able to take advantage of the support we offer, you will need to apply for learning support by filling in the online application form below.
 To submit your application, you must also upload a certificate of your permanent disability, or a document from your former university stating you have received learning support.

-Once we have received your application, we will contact you for a meeting in person.
+Once we have received your application, we will contact you for a meeting.

 Fill in the learning support online application form at nais.uhr.se (click in the right hand corner for English)

 If you are experiencing trouble logging into the application system, please do not hesitate to contact one of the accessibility officers.

 If you have a hearing impairment and require sign language interpretation, it can be difficult to find qualified education interpreters, because there are only a limited number of interpreters in Sweden who are able to interpret different sign languages.

 Unfortunately, we are not able to help you find adapted accommodation for people with disabilities.
 If you have special accommodation requirements, please contact AF Bostäder, who manage a small number of adapted residences for people with disabilities in Lund.

 It is not possible to receive help with personal assistance from the University either, neither during teaching nor during your free time.
 In order to receive personal assistance from the municipality, you must have a Swedish personal identity number.
 For more information, please contact the City of Lund and ask about ‘LSS’ (Act concerning Support and Service for Persons with Certain Functional Impairments).